June 6, 2022

 The Obesity Medicine Association (OMA) would like to recognize and thank Dr. William (Bill) McCarthy for all his years of dedication and service to the organization and the advancement of obesity medicine.

-Dr. Bill McCarthy joined the Obesity Medicine Association in 2005 and has been and avid member and crucial resource for the advancement of obesity medicine ever since.
+Dr. Bill McCarthy joined the Obesity Medicine Association in 2005 and has been an avid member and a crucial resource for advancing obesity medicine ever since.
 He is a Diplomate of the American Board of Obesity Medicine and practiced obesity medicine in the Northern Virginia area.
-He received his medical degree at Georgetown University School of Medicine and served his internship and residency in family practice at the University of Wisconsin – Madison Hospitals.
-He practiced family medicine for 30 years before transitioning into full time bariatrics in 2007.
-He previously served on the Board of Trustees of the OMA (formerly ASBP) and is was also one of OMA’s Co-Executive Director of Clinical Education for 7+ years.
-Dr. McCarthy is a two-time winner of the OMA Steelman-Seim Educator Award for Excellence in Academics.
+He received his medical degree at Georgetown University School of Medicine and served his internship and residency in family practice at the University of Wisconsin–Madison Hospitals.
+He practiced family medicine for 30 years before transitioning into full-time bariatrics in 2007.
+He previously served on the Board of Trustees of the OMA (formerly ASBP) and was also one of OMA's Co-Executive Director of Clinical Education for 7+ years.
+Dr. McCarthy won the OMA Steelman-Seim Educator Award for Excellence in Academics twice.

-Many members of OMA and colleagues of Dr. McCarthy would like to extend their gratitude and appreciation.
-Karli Burridge says, “Dr. McCarthy has been a calm, kind, grounding, and consistent presence at OMA since I have been a member.
-His contributions to the field, his passion for educating and mentoring providers, and his commitment to providing the best care possible for his patients, have made this world a better place.
-Thank you, Dr. McCarthy, for all you have done.”
+Many OMA members and Dr. McCarthy's colleagues would like to extend their gratitude and appreciation.
+Karli Burridge says, "Dr. McCarthy has been a calm, kind, grounding, and consistent presence at OMA since I have been a member.
+His contributions to the field, passion for educating and mentoring providers, and commitment to providing the best care possible for his patients have made this world a better place.
+Thank you, Dr. McCarthy, for all you have done."

-Dr. Harold Bays writes, “This is to acknowledge and thank my friend and colleague, Dr. Bill McCarthy.
+Dr. Harold Bays writes, "This is to acknowledge and thank my friend and colleague, Dr. Bill McCarthy.
 As a clinical trialist, I have > 30 years of experience working with some of the greatest minds in metabolic research, spanning lipids, diabetes, hypertension, and obesity.
-Based on my experience, I find the term ‘opinion leader’ is often too loosely applied.
-In working with Dr. McCarthy as a coauthor of the Obesity Algorithm, and in witnessing his work as OMA Executive Director of Clinical Education, I can objectively say that Dr. McCarthy is indeed an ‘opinion leader’ in the truest sense of the word.”
+Based on my experience, the term' opinion leader' is often too loosely applied.
+In working with Dr. McCarthy as a co-author of the Obesity Algorithm and witnessing his work as OMA Executive Director of Clinical Education, I can objectively say that Dr. McCarthy is indeed an 'opinion leader' in the truest sense of the word."

-“Because I am so immersed in clinical research, and because of my compulsive and careful nature, it was not unusual for me to ask Dr. McCarthy to review my work, even when I just knew I had it right.
-In the most professional and humble of ways, Dr. McCarthy would often point out how I didn’t have it right.
+"Because I am so immersed in clinical research, and because of my compulsive and careful nature, it was not unusual for me to ask Dr. McCarthy to review my work, even when I knew I had it right.
+In the most professional and humble ways, Dr. McCarthy often pointed out how I didn't have it right.
 I could not be more grateful.
-In speaking with colleagues, OMA staff, and just about anyone who knows him, I sensed a universal agreement that Dr. McCarthy had an uncanny knack for drilling down and identifying essential issues.
+Speaking with colleagues, OMA staff, and just about anyone who knows him, I sensed a universal agreement that Dr. McCarthy had an uncanny knack for drilling down and identifying essential issues.
 Then, with surgical-like precision, he would make practical recommendations to fix the issues.
-His attention to detail coupled with pragmatic solutions is a unique gift that we will all greatly miss.
-As importantly, I will miss his kindness (niceness is a much-underappreciated skillset).
-I wish Bill nothing but the very best; I will miss working with my friend.”
+His attention to detail, coupled with pragmatic solutions, is a unique gift that we will all greatly miss.
+As importantly, I will miss his kindness (niceness is a much-underappreciated skill set).
+I wish Bill nothing but the best; I will miss working with my friend."

-The Obesity Medicine Association would like to extended their sincerest appreciation for all the work and dedication Dr. McCarthy gave to the organization.
+The Obesity Medicine Association would like to extend their sincerest appreciation for all the work and dedication Dr. McCarthy gave to the organization.